 The light is fixed red, elevated 31 feet above high-water mark and visible 6 miles.

 The illuminating apparatus is dioptric of the seventh order.

 The lighthouse was covered in vinyl siding in 1979 and decommissioned a decade later on January 4, 1989.

 Four years after the lighthouse went dark, so did the nearby fishing plant.
 The two decaying structures served as reminders of Port Medway’s once thriving fishing community, but were starting to become a blight for the community.

 Deciding the lighthouse was an important part of the area’s marine heritage, the Medway Area Communities Association set out to save the tower in 1998.
-In July 2000, the lighthouse was purchased by the Municipality of Queens on behalf of the association, and after a $602,000 facelift of the lighthouse and its surroundings, the new Port Medway Lighthouse Park was opened in October 2002 complete with walkways, gardens, and a bandstand/picnic pavilion.
+In July 2000, the Municipality of Queens purchased the lighthouse on behalf of the association, and after a $602,000 facelift of the lighthouse and its surroundings, the new Port Medway Lighthouse Park was opened in October 2002 complete with walkways, gardens, and a bandstand/picnic pavilion.

 On hand at the park’s opening ceremony was ninety-two-year-old Kate Armstrong, niece of Keeper George McConnell.
 Kate Armstrong related that her two girls would climb the tower with Keeper McConnell.
 “I never went up to the top though,” she admitted.
 “I was too afraid!”

 “The park will provide benefits for both the community and the visitor,” said Jill Cruikshank, special projects coordinator for the Regions of Queens Municipality.
 “Community groups will be using the park for fundraising events and general recreation, whilst the tourist can enjoy a scenic spot with a preserved lighthouse in its original location.”

 Keepers: Samuel T. Foster (1899 – 1919), George Hopkins (1919 – at least 1923), George McConnell (1942 – 1959).